-The World Bank's most recent World Development Report (World Bank 2000b) presents the results of a large volume of in-house and commissioned research on the determinants of economic development and poverty reduction.
+Last year's World Development Report (World Bank 2000b) presents the results of a large volume of in-house and commissioned research on the determinants of economic development and poverty reduction.
 One of the principal background papers (Dollar and Kraay 2000) extended the work of Sachs and Warner to examine the effects of a variety of economic policies on economic growth, and in particular on the incomes of the poorest groups in each country.
 Their cross-country comparisons led them to conclude that